nbdkit-multi-conn-filter - enable, emulate or disable multi-conn

 When plugin mode is chosen, the filter does not change whether multi-conn is advertised by the plugin, and does not replicate flush commands across connections; but still honors multi-conn-track-dirty for minimizing the number of flush commands passed on to the plugin.

 When unsafe mode is chosen, this filter blindly advertises multi-conn to the client even if the plugin lacks support.
-This is dangerous, and risks data corruption if the client makes assumptions about flush consistency that were not actually met.
+This is dangerous, and risks data corruption if the client makes assumptions about flush consistency that the plugin does not actually provide.
+However, for a plugin that does not yet advertise multi-conn, but where it is suspected that the plugin behaves consistently, this is a great way to run timing and accuracy tests to see whether enabling multi-conn in the plugin will make a difference.

 When dirty tracking is set to fast, the filter tracks whether any connection has caused the image to be dirty (any write, zero, or trim commands since the last flush, regardless of connection); if all connections are clean, a client flush command is ignored rather than sent on to the plugin.
 In this mode, a flush action on one connection marks all other connections as clean, regardless of whether the filter actually advertised multi-conn, which can result in less activity when a client sends multiple flushes rather than taking advantage of multi-conn semantics.
 This is safe with multi-conn-mode=emulate, but potentially unsafe with multi-conn-mode=plugin when the plugin did not advertise multi-conn, as it does not track whether a read may have cached stale data prior to a flush.